-- (a) If the insured purchases additional coverage from a different AIP, transfer procedure must be followed.
-See Para.
-846 for transfer procedures. - (b) At the end of the CY if the crop policy is terminated the CAT Endorsement also automatically terminates for that crop; and - (2) for non-payment of an administrative fee, premium or other amounts due (see ITS Handbook Part 5). - (a) For additional coverage policies, the BP provides for termination of the policy for the next CY if any of the amounts due remain unpaid as of the termination date. - (b) A policy issued by a new AIP will be terminated for existing indebtedness (see Para.
+- (2) for non-payment of an administrative fee, premium or other amounts due (see ITS Handbook Part 4). - (a) For additional coverage policies, the BP provides for termination of the policy for the next CY if any of the amounts due remain unpaid as of the termination date. - (b) A policy issued by a new AIP will be terminated for existing indebtedness (see Para.
 846B(6)). - (c) RMA will not provide reinsurance on policies that should have been terminated for non-payment of administrative fee, premium, or other amounts due.

 Exception: Reinstatement authorization may be available for policies terminated due to an insured's inadvertent failure to pay a debt owed in accordance with the terms of their applicable policy.
-See Part 7 in this handbook, the applicable BP, and the ITS handbook for more information.
+See the applicable BP, and the ITS handbook for more information.